wheely/ember-dialog/README.md

 * **setDialog** (name, instance)

-Dialog manager injected into all controllers by property name `dialogManager`.
+Dialog manager injected into controllers by property name `dialogManager`.
 Few examples below.

 ## Example usage

 ### Alert dialog
-Alert dialog have only one `accept` button on a board.
-Creation method will return `Promise` object, resolve function in it will be executed when person press button "OK" - which triggers event `accept`, that you may want to catch in controller that you may have to provide.
+Alert dialog has only one `accept` button on a board.
+Creation method will return `Promise` object, resolve function of it will be executed when person press button "OK" - which triggers event `accept`.

 **Simple use case**
 ```javascript